San Antonio: A Lot More than the Alamo and River Walk

 Hopscotch is a crazy immersive art gallery downtown, where you walk into rooms and can do funny things to create your own art, listen to secrets people have shared, and swim in a giant tank filled with foam balls.

-It’s definitely one of those things you gotta experience for yourself.
+It’s one of those things you gotta experience for yourself.
 In one room, you take what looks like a can of spray paint, and it projects your writing on the wall, and then all of the colors begin changing; it’s both spooky and fun.

 A lesser-known art gallery is free all of the time; it’s called Ruby City and was funded by the fortune made from Pace Salsa, the famous condiment, to house Linda Pace’s modern art collection.
 The reddish building itself stands out and some of the art exhibits are huge and wonderful.